crinis/sourcebans-docker/README.md

 #### Updating

+**Always create a full backup of your installation before updating.**

 You can either update the SourceBans sources manually as described [here](https://sbpp.dev/docs/updating/) or set the `UPDATE_SRC` environment variable to `true` which will update to the latest SourceBans++ version included in the release.
 This might override manual changes.

 ## Versioning